LearningKijo/MSTICPy/msticpy-demo/msticpy-M365D-GettingStarted.md

-# msticpy - Microsoft 365 Defender part1
+# msticpy - Microsoft 365 Defender Getting Started
 Getting Started : I am going to cover the fundamental use of msticpy for Microsoft 365 Defender.<br>

 1. Connect to the provider, Microsoft 365 Defender